 This memory is clocked at 2400Mhz which is pretty fast but as the motherboard, we are using in this build is capable of running memory at 2133Mhz, it will be automatically downclocked to 2133Mhz.
 But the reason behind not going with the Kingston HyperX 2133Mhz memory is the price which is more than $35 per 4gb right now.

 The stick has aluminium heat spreader on it which eliminates heat when you do overclock or heavy gaming.
 You will also get a limited lifetime warranty with this ram and you will be able to add another 4gb stick in another DIMM slot as the motherboard we chose has 2 DIMM slots.

-Rx 460 will allow you to play all the games at 1080p high settings smoothly with more than 50 fps.
+GTX 1050 will allow you to play all the games at 1080p medium-high settings smoothly with more than 50 fps in most of the games and 60+ fps in almost every Esports games on high settings.
 Yes, some games like Witcher 3 can give you only 30-40 fps but still, that’s the best you can get in a $300 build.
 The another best thing about this card is that it doesn’t require a six or eight pin power connector as it’s very power efficient and only requires <75 watts max.
-So don’t need to worry about the PSU.
+So don’t need to worry about getting a heavy PSU.

 Western Digital 320gb

 As games are becoming huge, you need a good storage size.
 320gb is not more than enough but still, it can store many of your games.
 As the 500gb hard drive is double the cost, therefore, you will only increase your expense and still not get enough space.
 You can store many games in this drive but may face problems storing setup files.